 Compounding the usability problems, filters had been added incrementally with no consistent interaction pattern; each one implemented differently as new fields were introduced.
 There was no shared component model, making the system increasingly brittle as the platform grew.

-Before designing anything, I audited every filter in the Trafficking tool, mapping each one to its corresponding data column and categorizing by input type.
+Before designing anything, I audited all 30 filters in the Trafficking tool, mapping each one to its corresponding data column and categorizing by input type.
 This surfaced the full scope of the existing system and made the inconsistencies concrete.
 Filter types in use:

 Mission Control spans a wide range of tools with significant UI variation.
 I audited how filtering was handled elsewhere in the ecosystem and found a consistent pattern: most tools used a fixed side panel rather than an inline dropdown.
 This established a layout direction that would align with existing platform conventions.

-The internal audit established a layout direction, but didn't answer the harder design question: how to support custom filter creation, persistence, and boolean logic in a way that was intuitive at scale.
+The internal audit established a layout direction, but didn't answer the harder design question: how to support custom filter creation, persistence, and boolean logic in a way that was intuitive.

 Drawing from discovery and the PRD, I defined four design goals to guide the redesign: